Sunday, April 21, 2013

 PS; I guarantee you will hate reaching the end.

-Faith Helen Mortimer, author of many mystery novels wrote:
+Faith Helen Mortimer, author of many mystery novels, wrote:

-Seumas Gallacher, author of SAVAGE PAYBACK others an says:
+Seumas Gallacher, author of SAVAGE PAYBACK says:

-I've seldom been seduced by a storyline right from the first page as I was with The Audubon Caper...
+I've seldom been seduced by a storyline from the first page as I was with The Audubon Caper...

 The fluency and pace keep the reader on edge until the final page.
 It’s a most enjoyable read...

-Kathryn Kimball Johnson, author of many romance novels/professor says on
+Kathryn Kimball Johnson, author of many romance novels/professor, says on

 the back cover of the book: